codiverum/yii2-abstracttree/README.md

 your class is extending `AbstractNode` class.
 If you did - you can delete relations created for default columns (not in `getExtraNodeTablesColumns` migration method) as they are already coverd in `AbstractNode` class.
-You may want to add to the description of your class:
+You may want to add to the description of your class (use your model class name instead of `Category`):

 ~~~php
  * @property Category $parent